-James Knight Chief Executive 17 April 2024
+James Knight Chief Executive 30 April 2025

 - (1) Principal lawyers are the senior lawyers who own the service company ("Pod") which contracts with Keystone.
 The relationship between Keystone and its lawyers is governed by two agreements: a service agreement (which governs the commercial terms and is between the Pod and Keystone) and a compliance agreement (which governs the behaviour of lawyers and is between each lawyer and Keystone).
 Pods can employ more than one fee earner.
 A junior lawyer who is employed by a Pod ("Pod Member") is, to all intents and purposes, a Keystone lawyer and is presented to the outside world in much the same way as a conventional law firm would present a conventionally employed junior lawyer.
 Junior lawyers are interviewed and fully vetted by the recruitment team in central office to ensure that they are of the requisite quality and calibre.
-As is the case for the Principal lawyers, these juniors sign a compliance agreement with Keystone and are required to comply with all rules and regulations governing the professional conduct of Keystone's lawyers. - (2) The Lawyer Survey 2023 ranking by revenue. - $^{\hbox{\tiny{(3)}}}$ The Legal 500 UK Solicitors 2024 rankings is the leading guide to law firms and solicitors in the UK (Source: Legal500.com). - (4) Historically, approximately 15% of candidates who accept offers subsequently don't join.
+As is the case for the Principal lawyers, these juniors sign a compliance agreement with Keystone and are required to comply with all rules and regulations governing the professional conduct of Keystone's lawyers. - (2) The Lawyer Survey 2024 ranking by revenue. - (3) The Legal 500 UK Solicitors 2025 rankings is the leading guide to law firms and solicitors in the UK (Source: Legal500.com).